As an Amazon Associate I earn from qualifying purchases made on our website. In addition, we have many other affiliates offers on the site.

 Final Thoughts on Camp Shoe Use on Long Treks

-If you’re planning on thru-hiking for weeks or months, then it’s important to think about what your feet need.
+If you’re planning on thru-hiking for weeks or months, then it’s important to think about what your feet need, and looking at wearing camp shoes is part of this decision.

 Camp shoes are an excellent option because they keep your hiking shoes dry and ready for the next day of use while providing protection from water sources that may be present in some parts of the trail.